 Miller Center Renovation

-The Miller Center project is in the beginning stages of an 18-month renovation process.
+The Miller Center project is in the middle stages of an 18-month renovation process.
 Since 1971, the Miller Center has been the primary home of Parks and Recreation administrative offices as well as a neighborhood center, classrooms, and theater space.
 The project will cost almost $5 million to renovate the historic former school building, built in 1911.
 Improvements will increase connectivity to Miller Park, provide handicap access, increase the efficiency of the heating, cooling and mechanical systems, renovate the theater, consolidate office space and provide increased neighborhood center and classroom space.

 View a slideshow

 of ongoing progress of the renovations at Miller Center.
 See conceptual designs of the Miller Center renovations below, and watch a video

 about the project.
 For more information, please contact our main administrative offices by phone at (434) 455-5858.

 The addition of a new entrance and elevator will allow access to all floors for members of the public.
 In addition, restroom facilities and parking will now be handicap accessible, and doorways and seating that meet the standards of the Americans with Disabilities Act (ADA) have been incorporated into the design where applicable.

 The 185-seat Miller Center Theater served as the auditorium when the center was operated as a school, and has remained largely unchanged since that time.
 Improvements include: improved lighting and other electrical upgrades to allow for a wide variety of artistic productions such as dance, theater, and musical performances; restoration of the existing stage floor; improvements to the theater to increase sound proofing; and improvements to the existing seating to improve handicap seating.